Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

 \item[3.]
-Note that the best ratio for metric TSP is still about $3/2$.
-Under $\alpha=3/2$, the previous best ratio of $k$-CVRP is about $5/2-1.5/k-\max\{\Omega(1/k^2),1.005/3000\}$~\cite{blauth2022improving,BompadreDO06}.
-By generalizing the concept of home-edges, we obtain two stronger lower bounds (previously-used in Section~\ref{sec-split-initial}).
-Based on them with deep analysis on the simple ITP algorithm, we get a ratio of $5/2-\Theta(\sqrt{1/k})$, which is smaller than previous results for any $k\leq 1.7\times 10^7$ (Section~\ref{sec-split-final}).
-Our precise ratio is presented in Theorem~\ref{res-split}, and some numerical values for concrete $k$ are shown in Table~\ref{res-1} (the lines for Sec.~\ref{sec-split-final}). \end{enumerate}
+The best approximation ratio for metric TSP is still about $\frac{3}{2}$.
+Under $\alpha=\frac{3}{2}$, the current best approximation ratio of $k$-CVRP is approximately $\frac{5}{2}-\frac{1.5}{k}-\max\{\Omega(\frac{1}{k^2}),\frac{1.005}{3000}\}$~\cite{BompadreDO06,blauth2022improving}.
+By generalizing the concept of home-edges, we improve two previously-used lower bounds (previously used in Section~\ref{sec-split-initial}).
+Based on these bounds and a detailed analysis of ITP, we derive an approximation ratio of $\frac{5}{2}-\Theta(\frac{1}{\sqrt{k}})$, which improves the previous results for any $k\leq 1.7\times 10^7$ (Section~\ref{sec-split-final}).
+Our precise approximation ratio is presented in Theorem~\ref{res-split}, and some numerical values for specific $k$ are shown in Table~\ref{res-1} (the lines for Section~\ref{sec-split-final}). \end{enumerate}

-For unsplittable $k$-CVRP, we get similar results.
+For unsplittable $k$-CVRP, we obtain similar results.
 However, we may use more techniques.

 \begin{enumerate} \item[1.]
-We first propose a refined UITP that has a better approximation ratio than UITP for fixed $k$, and then following the idea of EX-ITP we extend UITP to EX-UITP (Section~\ref{Sec-REUITP}).
-Due to the unsplittable constraint, EX-UITP requires that each customer's demand cannot be too large.
-For a cycle containing large-demand customers, we may assign a single tour for each such customer, obtain a desired cycle by shortcutting all large-demand customers, and then call EX-UITP.
-However, shortcutting may change a cycle's structure greatly.
-For these cycles, we analyze their local structure properties and take care of them separately (Section~\ref{Sec-Unsplit-Property}).
-Based on these with the ideas of algorithms for splittable $3$-CVRP and $4$-CVRP, we show that the ratio of unsplittable $3$-CVRP and $4$-CVRP can be improved to 1.500 and 1.750 (Section~\ref{Sec-Unsplit-34}).
+We first propose a refined UITP, improving its approximation ratio for fixed $k$.
+Building on this, we extend UITP to EX-UITP (Section~\ref{Sec-REUITP}), similar to the EX-ITP approach.
+However, due to the unsplittable constraint, EX-UITP requires that each customer's demand cannot be too large.
+For cycles involving large-demand customers, we assign a single tour to each, then apply shortcutting to create a simplified cycle before applying EX-UITP.
+While shortcutting can significantly alter a cycle's structure, we carefully analyze these cycles' local properties and address them separately (Section~\ref{Sec-Unsplit-Property}).
+Using this approach, along with ideas from algorithms for splittable 3-CVRP and 4-CVRP, we improve the approximation ratios for unsplittable 3-CVRP to 1.500 and 4-CVRP to 1.750 (Section~\ref{Sec-Unsplit-34}).